kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 # Introduction

-This document describes **three different strategies** that you can use StatePrinter for leveraging your unit test productivity.
+This document describes **three different strategies** for leveraging StatePrinter for optimal unit test productivity.
 The strategies introduced here are presented in "order of familiarity", thus we start out "slow" and let things get more insane as we go along.
 Hold on to your hats and make sure to read all strategies presented before you make up your mind with regards to the strategy that best suits your project or organization.

 This document explains a radically different approach to writing and maintaining asserts in unit tests.
 Read with an open mind.